 For that, they seek work only.
 With the influx of mindless workers, the standards rose, as did debt.
 More and more time was spent on education.
 Whatever iota of time was spent for self-relaxation, whatever it may be in such a damned land, disappeared completely.
 No conversations at the dinner table were allowed, announced parents.
 Children who dared to meet with others their age were faced with the iron rod.

 Those that seek happiness are dangerous creatures, my child.
 Those who choose to go further are terrifying, because they have so much to lose.
-Their parents unknowingly love their children, and it pains them to see their children veer towards a path of uncertainty, of one where rewards are unsure of and pay is uncertain.
-They force their children to comply because deep within their hearts they want their children to live a life where they do not fear unemployment
+Their parents unknowingly love their children, and it pains them to see their children veer toward a path of uncertainty, of one where rewards are unsure of and pay is uncertain.
+They force their children to comply because deep within their hearts they want their children to live a life where they do not fear unemployment.

 Even if it means giving up their freedom and happiness.